-- Collect data and provide resources.
+• Collect data and provide resources.
 Specifically, several ADE departments requested resource mapping of Arizona Indigenous populations in order to meet the needs of Indigenous students.
 One specific comment stated, "from each of our respective departments, look at what type of resources & tools we have to offer schools who work with Indigenous students.
-Are they being utilized?
-How and why not?". - Provide online courses and webinars to be utilized by rural and remote school districts.
+Are they being

-- Meet with both Local Education Agencies (LEAs) and tribal nations to build programming that addresses their specific needs. - Collect and create an online, instructional resources guide as requested by several participants.
+• Meet with both Local Education Agencies (LEAs) and tribal nations to build programming that

+• Collect and create an online, instructional resources guide as requested by several participants.

-- Collaborate with tribal leaders, early childhood education professionals, tribal community colleges, and Indigenous education programs in the tri-universities system to examine the "grow your own" educators concept. - Asset-map what ADE is currently doing, and note where there may be gaps or where additional collaboration efforts are necessary to target Indigenous educators. - Examine the teacher certification gap among recent Indigenous college graduates majoring in education and recent graduates' obstacles to obtain certification, such as paying out-of-pocket for teacher certification test preparation.
+Collaborate with tribal leaders, early childhood education professionals, tribal community colleges, and Indigenous education programs in the tri-universities system to examine the "grow

+• Asset-map what ADE is currently doing, and note where there may be gaps or where additional

+• Examine the teacher certification gap among recent Indigenous college graduates majoring in education and recent graduates' obstacles to obtain certification, such as paying out-of-pocket

-- Prioritize the needs identified by the aforementioned collaborators. - Recruit tribal master teachers and administrators to serve as mentors in local communities.
+Recruit tribal master teachers and administrators to serve as mentors in local communities.

-- Implement a sustainable Indigenous educator pipeline. - Connect school districts to tribal needs, and make internships readily available. - Partner with teacher colleges to "provide technical assistance to schools and Indian nations in the planning, development, implementation and evaluation of curricula that are culturally relevant and aligned to state standards," (ARS 15-244, Section B2.)
+• Partner with teacher colleges to "provide technical assistance to schools and Indian nations in the planning, development, implementation and evaluation of curricula that are culturally relevant cies and adapt them to meet tribal students' and educators' needs.